mainej/re-stated/README.md

    (state/dispatch-in [:some :action/saved-in-context])
    ```

-This is the contents of the `re-stated` toolchest.
+This is the contents of the `re-stated` tool set.
 Now let's build something.

 ## Examples